healthchecks/healthchecks/templates/docs/self_hosted_configuration.md

 Default: `None`

 Specifies the request header to use for external authentication.

-Healthchecks supports external authentication by means of HTTP headers set by reverse proxies or the WSGI server.
-This allows you to integrate it into your existing authentication system (e.g., LDAP or OAuth) via an authenticating proxy.
-When this option is enabled, **Healtchecks will trust the header's value implicitly**, so it is **very important** to ensure that attackers cannot set the value themselves (and thus impersonate any user).
-How to do this varies by your chosen proxy, but generally involves configuring it to strip out headers that normalize to the same name as the chosen identity header.

-To enable this feature, set the `REMOTE_USER_HEADER` value to a header you wish to authenticate with.
-HTTP headers will be prefixed with `HTTP_` and have any dashes converted to underscores.
-Headers without that prefix can be set by the WSGI server itself only, which is more secure.
+If you use a reverse proxy that handles user authentication, and the reverse proxy can pass the authenticated user's email address in a HTTP request header, you can use this setting to integrate Healthchecks with it.

 When `REMOTE_USER_HEADER` is set, Healthchecks will:

+ - in views that require authentication, look up the request header specified in `REMOTE_USER_HEADER`
  - assume the header contains the user's email address
- - look up and automatically log in the user with a matching email address
+ - automatically log in the user with a matching email address
  - automatically create a user account if it does not exist
  - disable the default authentication methods (login link to email, password)

+ The header name in `REMOTE_USER_HEADER` must be specified in upper-case, with any dashes replaced with underscores, and prefixed with `HTTP_`.
+For example, if your authentication proxy sets a `X-Authenticated-User` request header, you should set `REMOTE_USER_HEADER=HTTP_X_AUTHENTICATED_USER`.

+**Important:** When this option is enabled, **Healtchecks will trust the header's value implicitly**, so it is **very important** to ensure that attackers cannot set the value themselves (and thus impersonate any user).
+How to do this varies by your chosen proxy, but generally involves configuring it to strip out headers that normalize to the same name as the chosen identity header.

 ## `RP_ID` {: #RP_ID }